 - Sdrawkcab Name: Namtar is just "Ratman" backwards, foreshadowing that he's not to be trusted.

 - Soul Jar: The player's soul may inhabit the body of several characters.
 Also, the sword Barkaya'l contains the souls of many powerful magicians.

 - Take Up My Sword: How you obtain the Cool Sword.

 - Tome of Eldritch Lore: The Book of Nout.

-- Urban Segregation: the city of Omikron is divided into four districts, each with its own style of architecture and fashion.
-People aren't allowed to move freely between them, they need special passes to do so.
+- Urban Segregation: The city of Omikron is divided into four districts, each with its own style of architecture and fashion.
+People aren't allowed to move freely between them, but instead need special passes to do so.

 - What Happened to the Mouse?: One of the powers necessary to get through the game is the Reincarnation spell, which basically lets you abandon your current body and take over a new one, without getting the old body killed.
 When you do this, the old body mysteriously vanishes.
 Where does it go?
 Did it die?
 Does anyone notice or care that you're possessing and then losing these people?
 Who knows?